Jill Stein: Political campaigns

-2012
+2012 presidential campaign

-In August 2011, Stein indicated that she was considering running for President of the United States with the Green Party in the 2012 national election.
-In a published questionnaire she said that a number of Green activists had asked her to run and called the U.S. debt-ceiling crisis "the President's astounding attack on Social Security, Medicare and Medicaid—a betrayal of the public interest."
+Primary

 Stein launched her campaign in October 2011.
 In December 2011, Ben Manski, a Wisconsin Green Party leader, was announced as Stein's campaign manager.
-Her major primary opponents were Kent P. Mesplay and Roseanne Barr.
-Stein's signature issue during the primary was a "Green New Deal", a government spending plan intended to put 25 million people to work.
+Her major primary opponents were actress Roseanne Barr and activist Kent Mesplay.
+Stein proposed the Green New Deal, a government spending plan intended to put 25 million people to work.
 Mesplay called that unrealistic, saying, "This will take time to implement, and lacks legislative support."
 Stein became the presumptive Green Party nominee after winning two-thirds of California's delegates in June 2012.
-Stein was endorsed for president in 2012 by the Pulitzer Prize–winning journalist and war correspondent Chris Hedges, among others.
-Linguist Noam Chomsky said he would vote for her, but urged those in swing states to vote for Barack Obama.

-On July 1, 2012, the Stein campaign reported it had received enough contributions to qualify for primary season federal matching funds, pending confirmation from the FEC.
-If funded, Stein would be the second Green Party presidential candidate ever to have qualified, with Ralph Nader having been the first in 2000.
-On July 11, Stein selected Cheri Honkala, an anti-poverty activist, as her running mate for the Green vice-presidential nomination.
+On July 1, 2012, the Stein campaign reported it had received enough contributions to qualify for primary season federal matching funds.
+This made Stein the first Green Party presidential candidate ever to have qualified for federal matching funds.
+On July 11, Stein selected Cheri Honkala, an anti-poverty activist, as her vice-presidential running mate.
 On July 14, she officially received the Green Party's nomination at its convention in Baltimore.